Design a Data Model in Power BI

 Create model relationships

 In this task, you’ll create model relationships.
-The file was configured to not identify relationships between tables in the previous labs.
-This isn’t the default setting, but is recommended to prevent extra work creating the correct relationships for your model.
+The file was configured to not identify relationships between tables, which isn’t the default setting, but is recommended to prevent extra work creating the correct relationships for your model.

 Important: The labs use a shorthand notation to reference a field.
 It will look like this: Product | Category.
 In this example, Product is the table name and Category is the field name.

-1. In Power BI Desktop, at the left, select the Model view icon.
+1. In Power BI Desktop, at the left, select the Report view icon.

 The issue is that the table is based on fields from different tables.
 The expectation is that each product category displays the sales for that category.
 However, because there isn’t a model relationship between these tables, the Sales table isn’t filtered.
 You’ll now add a relationship to propagate filters between the tables.